gladw-in/online-ide/README.md

 - **[rollup](https://rollupjs.org/)**: A plugin for minifying JavaScript code with Terser, improving performance by reducing bundle size.
 - **[terser](https://github.com/terser/terser)**: A fast JavaScript minifier used with bundlers like Rollup to optimize file sizes.
 - **[sweetalert2](https://sweetalert2.github.io/)**: A customizable library for creating responsive, beautiful popup alerts in JavaScript applications.
-- **[autoprefixer](https://github.com/postcss/autoprefixer)**: A PostCSS plugin that automatically adds vendor prefixes to CSS for cross-browser compatibility.
 - **[eslint](https://eslint.org/)**: A tool to identify and fix JavaScript code issues, enforcing best practices and style consistency.
 - **[globals](https://www.npmjs.com/package/globals)**: A package that provides a list of common global variables used across JavaScript environments for linting.
-- **[postcss](https://postcss.org/)**: A tool for transforming CSS with JavaScript plugins, enabling features like autoprefixing and minification.
-- **[sass-embedded](https://github.com/sass/sass)**: A modern version of Sass embedded for improved performance and support for advanced CSS features.
+- **[sass](https://github.com/sass/sass)**: A modern version of Sass embedded for improved performance and support for advanced CSS features.
 - **[tailwindcss](https://tailwindcss.com/)**: A utility-first CSS framework designed for rapid styling with predefined classes.
 - **[tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion)**: A plugin for adding animations and transitions to Tailwind CSS projects.
 - **[vite](https://vitejs.dev/)**: A fast build tool and development server for modern frontend development, featuring hot module replacement (HMR).